Macroscopic Two-Dimensional Polariton Condensates

-Polariton condensate have been experimentally observed in different materials, both inorganic \cite{Richard2005, Balili2007, Christopoulos2007, Guillet2011} and organic semiconductors \cite{Daskalakis2014, Plumhof2014}, and thanks to their light mass, condensation is achieved also at room temperature \cite{Baumberg2008}.
+Polariton condensates have been experimentally observed in different materials, both inorganic \cite{Richard2005, Balili2007, Christopoulos2007, Guillet2011} and organic semiconductors \cite{Daskalakis2014, Plumhof2014}, and thanks to their light mass, condensation can be achieved also at room temperature \cite{Baumberg2008}.
 However, differently from their atomic counterpart, these condensates suffer from dephasing and density fluctuations induced by the interactions with the exciton reservoir, effectively resulting in multimode condensates \cite{Kasprzak2008, Love2008, Kim2016}.
-The exciton reservoir also acts as a trapping mechanism, if the polariton lifetime is too short, confining the condensation process within the region of the excitation spot \cite{Tassone1997, Wouters2008b, Roumpos2010, yama1}.
-Moreover, polariton condensation is often localized in potential minima caused by imperfections of the sample structure, yielding to a fragmentation of the phase coherence \cite{Wouters2008, Baas2008, Lagoudakis2011, Thunert2016, Daskalakis2015}.
+The exciton reservoir, which is constantly feeding polaritons, also acts as a trapping mechanism, confining the condensation process within the region of the excitation spot \cite{Tassone1997, Wouters2008b, Roumpos2010, yama1}.
+Moreover, polariton condensation is often localized in potential minima caused by imperfections of the sample structure, yielding a fragmentation of the phase coherence \cite{Wouters2008, Baas2008, Lagoudakis2011, Thunert2016, Daskalakis2015}.
 All these aspects of polariton condensates are not welcomed as they blur the fundamental character of the phenomenon by disrupting it with technical impediments.
-These become obstacles for prospective applications with polaritons, such as investigating out-of-equilibrium phase transitions or to implement simulation and related devices \cite{Berloff2016}.
+These become obstacles for fundamental studies and prospective applications with polaritons, such as investigating out-of-equilibrium phase transitions or to implement simulators and related devices \cite{Berloff2016}.
 On the other hand, confinement of polaritons in one dimensional structures provides a striking evidence of the mechanism of expulsion and acceleration of polariton condensates far from the exciton reservoir \cite{Wertz2010, Wouters2010b, Wouters2012, Anton2013b}.
 In two-dimensional (2D) structures, interferences from scattering potentials, effects of laser-induced confinement and the wedge in the microcavity thickness, add additional difficulties in achieving extended and uniform condensates, even in samples with long polariton lifetimes \cite{Christmann2012, Cristofolini2013, Gao2016, Sun2016}.